drigo10/Boutique-Microservices/README.md

 This is a follow along step-by-step guide to:
 1. Create a GKE Autopilot - Cluster
-2. Deploy the Google Microservices Project [Online Boutique](https://github.com/GoogleCloudPlatform/microservices-demo/tree/main#readme)
+2. Deploy the Datadog Agent via Helm
-3. Deploy the Datadog Agent via Helm.
+3. Deploy the Google Microservices Project [Online Boutique](https://github.com/GoogleCloudPlatform/microservices-demo/tree/main#readme)

 ## Pre-Requisites: